-LESLIE P. HARDY, M.S.ED., Director
+LESLIE P. HARDY, M.S.Ed., Director

-The twenty-seventh annual Summer Session has been planned on an eight-week term for the College of Liberal Arts, and the College of Engineering, and on a six-week term for the College of Education.
-This plan of organization for the summer of 1948 permits flexibility in meeting the needs of:
+The twenty-eighth annual Summer Session has been planned on an eight-week term for the College of Liberal Arts and the College of Engineering, and on a six-week term for the College of Education.
+This plan of organization for the summer of 1949 permits flexibility in meeting the needs of:

-(1) Veterans and other students wishing to accelerate their educational programs.
-(8 weeks).

-(2) Teachers, transfer students and others wishing to complete only one or two subjects in a shorter term.
+- (1) Students wishing to accelerate their educational programs.
+(8 weeks). - (2) Teachers, transfer students and others wishing to complete only one or two subjects in a shorter term.
 (6 weeks).